spoonsso/dannce/README.md

 **matched frames file**.
 To ensure that individual video frames are synchronized at each time point, DANNCE requires an array that associates each time point (in any unit) to an associated video frame in each camera.
 During dataset formatting, these indices are combined with any available training labels to form the core data representation.
 For making predictions with DANNCE, these training labels are ignored, although DANNCE still expects to find placeholder label arrays.

+**Matched Frames**.
+`DANNCE` requires a set of "MatchedFrames" files, one for each camera, which delineate frame synchrony across the different cameras over time.
+If you know your cameras are reliably synchronized at all times (e.g. via hardware triggering), these files can be generated with the aid

+Use this script if you know your camera frames are triggered and reliably synchronized.

+If your cameras are not natively synchronized, but you can collect timestaps for each
+    frame, MatchedFrames files should be generated by `preprocess_data.M`, together with a formatted `.mat` file listing the frameID for each camera and each timepoint.
+    See `/dannce/utils/example_matchedframs.mat` file for how these timestamp data should be formatted.

 ## Predicting Keypoints With DANNCE